 Buffalo Chicken Dip

-This Buffalo Chicken Dip recipe is an easy classic that features three different layers of flavors including chicken (use canned or rotisserie!) mixed with your favorite hot sauce (I always go for Frank’s RedHot!), cream cheese, ranch dressing and, of course, lots of cheese!
+This Buffalo Chicken Dip recipe is an easy classic that features three different layers of flavors including chicken (use canned or rotisserie!) mixed with your favorite buffalo sauce (I always go for Frank’s RedHot!), cream cheese, ranch dressing and, of course, lots of cheese!

 The combination of the hot sauce with cream cheese, ranch, and all that cheese was just phenomenal.
 Plus, it’s EASY!

-- The Ranch Dressing – Many buffalo purists will not agree with using ranch dressing (I use Hidden Valley Ranch, by the way), and you can absolutely use blue cheese instead if you’d like.
+- Ranch Dressing – Many buffalo purists will not agree with using ranch dressing (I use Hidden Valley Ranch, by the way), and you can absolutely use blue cheese dressing instead if you’d like.

 - Cream Cheese – If you prefer to make this without cream cheese, you can substitute sour cream or Greek yogurt.
 No need to melt it, simply whisk or stir it into the ranch dressing.